Hiring graduates into your organisation, straight from education or who are at the start of their careers is challenging.

 Many people leaving education really don’t know what they want to do or what their strengths are.
 Graduate schemes that offer some diversity, so that they can gain experience of operating in different roles will be very attractive and makes good sense for the company to establish where those new starters can add most value long term.

 New people are nervous about fitting in and are keen to learn.
-A solid induction and training with ongoing training designed to help them accelerate their development will all help to sell your organisation to the most ambitious individuals.
+A solid induction with ongoing training designed to help them accelerate their development will all help to sell your organisation to the most ambitious individuals.

 Applying for one of your first real jobs with career potential is a little daunting and can be disheartening and frustrating.
 It’s a new experience for many of them and you can make this process part of the sales pitch for your organisation.
 It is the first experience that they will have of your company and culture so make a good first impression.